jcugnoni/Fractal-Cortex/README.md

 Fractal Cortex is an open source multidirectional 5-axis FDM slicer.

-⚙️ An open-source benchtop 5-axis 3D printer was developed to go along with this slicer. **You can check out [the GitHub page for it here](https://github.com/fractalrobotics/Fractal-5-Pro)**.
+⚙️ An open-source benchtop 5-axis 3D printer was developed to go along with this slicer.
+You can check out [the GitHub page for it here](https://github.com/fractalrobotics/Fractal-5-Pro).

 <p align="center">
   <img src="./examples/GUI_Prepare_Screenshot.PNG" width="700">